Mining in Taiwan: Cement

 Around 80% of Taiwan's cement are mined and produced in Eastern Taiwan.
 In 2013, the output capacity was 26 million tonnes per year.
 In that year, Taiwan produced 16 Mt of cement and consumed 12 Mt.
-Cement are exported to Ghana, Malaysia, Indonesia, Mauritius and Australia.
+Cement is exported to Ghana, Malaysia, Indonesia, Mauritius and Australia.
 Cement mining in Taiwan is mostly done by Taiwan Cement or Asia Cement Corporation in which its plant in Hualien County contributes to nearly 29% of Taiwan's cement production.

 Limestone mining was done in Zuoying District, Kaohsiung in an area what used to be a part of Mount Banping.
 In 1997, the mining activities ceased to operate.
 The abandoned site has now been turned into the Banping Lake Wetland Park for tourism by the Kaohsiung City Government.

 Coal

 Coal is distributed mainly in northern Taiwan.
 All of the commercial coal deposits occurred in three Miocene coal-bearing formations, which are the Upper, the Middle and the Lower Coal Measures.
 The Middle Coal Measures was the most important with its wide distribution, great number of coal beds and extensive potential reserves.
 Taiwan has coal reserves estimated to be 100-180 Mt.
 However, coal output had been small, amounting to 6,948 metric tonnes per month from 4 pits before it ceased production effectively in 2000.
 The abandoned coal mine in Pingxi District, New Taipei has now been turned into the Taiwan Coal Mine Museum, while the one in Houtong has been turned into Houtong Cat Village.
+There are 394 retired coal mines in Taiwan.